libxml-raku/LibXML-raku/docs/Raw.md

 Description
 -----------

-The LibXML::Native module contains class definitions for native and bindings to the LibXML2 library.
+The LibXML::Raw module contains class definitions for native and bindings to the LibXML2 library.

 ### Low level native access